Keadby Power Stations: Keadby 2

 In 1999, Scottish Hydro applied to add another 710 MWe of capacity at Keadby, and a variation to this consent was granted in November 2016.
 The project, called 'Keadby 2', was announced in May 2018.
+It uses a single Siemens Energy SGT5-9000HL turbine.

 Construction on the plant, now rated at 893 MWe, began in August 2018.
 The station was planned to come online in October 2022, but this date was missed, with the plant coming online in February 2023.
+As of 2024, Keadby 2 at 849 MW is the biggest single-turbine combined cycle powerplant in the world, and the most efficient at 64%.

 Keadby Three

 In December 2022, development consent was obtained for a third plant on the Keadby site.
 Keadby Three is planned to be a 910 MWe plant with carbon capture and storage, with opening planned as soon as 2027.

 Keadby coal-fired station

 The first power station on the site was authorised in 1947 and work on the foundations began in July 1948.
 It was designed to have a total capacity of 360 MW.